cf-sewe/cplace-cssc-operator/README.md

 > `GET /dns`

 Returns the DNS information of the specified instance domain.
-Should be used by Controller to determine if a user selected instance name is available.
+Should be used by Controller to determine if a user-selected instance name is available.

 HTTP 404 when the DNS entry was not found.